bogie/Beeftext/README.md

 ## Contributors

-The project is developed and managed by [Xavier Michelon].
-The project is not looking for contributors and all pull requests will be rejected.
+The project was originally developed and managed by [Xavier Michelon].
+I have continued limited work on some missing features.

 Contributors for translations are listed in the [dedicated wiki page](https://github.com/xmichelo/Beeftext/wiki/User-provided-translations).